Not Your Average Wine Tour

 Old Port Spirits and Cigars, 79 Commercial Street, Portland, ME 04101

 For our first stop, we will be visiting Cellardoor Winery.
 In 2007, Bettina Doulton bought Cellardoor Winery of Lincolnville, ME.
 Once she visited Lincolnville in December 2006, and saw the 68-acre, 200-year-old farm that featured a 1790s post-and-beam barn and old farmhouse, as well as a state-of-the-art winery across the road, it was a done deal.
-Cellardoor at the Point is a 5,000 square foot tasting room and event space to tell their story to a larger audience and to pour their award-winning wines in a repurposed space that features a large horseshoe public tasting bar, a smaller private bar that can be reserved for groups, and a large event space suitable for bigger gatherings.
+Cellardoor at the Point is a 5,000 square foot tasting room and event space to tell their story to a larger audience and to pour their award-winning wines in a repurposed space that features a large horseshoe public tasting bar, a smaller private bar that can be reserved for groups, and a large event space.

 Last but not least, we’ll stop at Honeymaker Mead.
 Founded in 2007 by Ben Alexander as Maine Mead Works, Honeymaker strives to reintroduce the world to the oldest of all fermented beverages: a wine made from honey called mead.
 In collaboration with South African scholar Dr. Garth Cambray, they developed a state-of-the-art continuous fermentation system, bringing mead making into the 21st century.
 While traditional mead is often heavy and syrupy, you’ll be pleased to find that the team has developed a light, dry, modern take on the formula.
 Learn about the secret of their success and taste their extensive list of variations, including some invigorating sparkling Ram Island mead blends.

 After the tour, we’ll drop you back off at Old Port Spirits and Cigars to grab some bottles and cans before continuing your exploration of lively downtown Portland.

 Please note that tour stops may change without notice due to events and availability of staff at each venue.